sandeepsahanicodes/Open-Source-Contribution/README.md

 </div>

+## About
+- I created this repo in order to learn how to work with multiple developer in a single project.
-## Want to learn how to collaborate on GitHub?
+## Want to learn how to collaborate?
 Do following steps:

 - Fork this repo or add files in GitHub Web itself.
 - Add any type of code or add an README.md file introducing yourself.
 - Commit changes.
 - Create pull request.
 - And all set.

-### Congratulations🥳 You have successfully completed your first Contribution!
+- Congratulations🥳 You have successfully completed your first Contribution!